Differences Between Everest Heli Tour and EBC Trek

 Table of Contents

 Dingboche is another stopover point in the Everest base camp trail and the second acclimatization point of the trek.
 While going on the trek, one can explore the lush green forests, steep rocks, monasteries, Mani Walls, etc on the way to Dingboche.
 Similarly, on the acclimatization day, one can explore the village with Ama Dablam and Imja Khola sites and hike towards Nagarjuna Danda.
 All these allures are for Everest trekking to base camp.
-However, with the Everest base camp helicopter tour, it is not possible, as you will be flying over towns and hills compassing Dingboche.
+However, with the helicopter tour to Everest base camp, it is not possible, as you will be flying over towns and hills compassing Dingboche.

 For more about the benefits and drawbacks of the Everest Trek and Heli Tour, we have listed the pros and cons below: